oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 - the most relevant node in the transformation, i.e., a node that was just replaced/deleted/modified or a `LoopBeginNode` in the context of loop transformations like unrolling

-At the moment, the node is only used to obtain the bci of the transformation.
+The node is used to obtain the position of the transformation.
+The position is characterized by the byte code index ( bci).
+However, in the presence of inlining, we need to collect the bci of each method in the inlined stack of methods.

 The `report` method handles the following use cases: